A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Conditional message passing neural networks

 \textbf{Initialization.} We consider the following natural variants for initialization:

+where $*$ represents element-wise multiplication, the function $\mathbb{1}_{u = v}(v)$ is the indicator function which returns the all-ones vector $\mathbf{1}$ if $u = v$ and the all-zeros vector $\mathbf{0}$ otherwise with corresponding size.

-Clearly, both $\delta_1$ and $\delta_2$ satisfy \emph{target node distinguishability} assumption if we assume $\vz_q \neq \mathbf{0}$, where $\delta_2$, in addition, allows query-specific initialization to be considered.
+Clearly, both $\init^1$ and $\init^2$ satisfy \emph{target node distinguishability} assumption if we assume $\vz_q$ has no zero entry, where $\init^2$, in addition, allows query-specific initialization to be considered.
 Suppose we further relax the condition to be \emph{target node distinguishability in expectation}.
-We can then define $\delta_3$, which can also distinguish between each conditioned node $u$ given the same query vector $\vz_q$ by adding an error vector $\epsilon_{u}$ sampled from $\mathcal{N}(0,1)$ to the conditioned node's initialization.
+Then, $\init^3$ can also distinguish between each conditioned node $u$ given the same query vector $\vz_q$ by adding an error vector $\epsilon_{u}$ sampled from $\mathcal{N}(0,1)$ to the conditioned node's initialization.

 \textbf{Aggregation.} We consider sum aggregation and Principal Neighborhood Aggregation (PNA) \cite{corso2020pna}.

 \textbf{Message.} We consider the following variations of \emph{message} functions: